jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Cinderella had a problem.
 It wasn't that her step-family were terrible people, that the rules of society were unjust, or her tragic history.
 Cinderella's problem was that her terrible step-family was forcing rags into her hands while controlling the tools Cinderella needed to improve her life.

-The tools we hold detemine the resources we get and therefore the lives we live.
+The tools we hold detemine the resources we harvest and therefore the lives we live.

 That's why tools are the levers of power in every story.

 From _Star Wars_, to _The Matrix_, to _Cinderella_ stories start with a group of people controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
-When the hero reaches for a tool to solve their problem, antagonists reveal themselves by fighting to prevent access to the important tools that make up their power base.
+When the hero reaches for a tool to solve their problem, antagonists reveal themselves by fighting to prevent access to the tools that make up their power base.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner changes, or reaffirms, the world in their image.

-Here is _Cinderlla_ looks like in bullet points:
+Here is _Cinderlla_ in bullet points:

-- Starting reality - Cinderella is an orphane living with a hateful stepfamily.
+- Starting reality - Cinderella is an orphane living with a hateful stepfamily who tear her dress to shreds.
 - Hero insight - Cinderella decides to disobey her cruel stepmother and attend the ball.
 - Back and forth drama - Cinderella, stepmother, and their respective allies, battle to control evening ware, invitations, attic keys, glass slippers, and other levers of power.
 - New reality - The winner, Cinderella, marries her prince charming and becomes a princess.